 • West Virginia

-Nonresidents who commute to Maryland daily for work do not need to have Maryland SIT withheld but must use Form MW507 to file a certificate of non-residence.
+Nonresidents who commute to Maryland daily for work don't need to have Maryland SIT withheld but must use Form MW507 to file a certificate of non-residence.
 Nonresidents who commute less frequently are only eligible for partial exemption from Maryland's SIT.

-Maryland doesn't require employers to collect PSL taxes, but the state does have the following program guaranteeing such leave:
+Maryland doesn't require employers to collect PSL taxes, but it does have a program providing such leave to eligible employees:

 Maryland PSL Details